thi-ng/umbrella/packages/rdom-canvas/README.md

 ## About

-[@thi.ng/rdom](https://github.com/thi-ng/umbrella/tree/develop/packages/rdom) component wrapper for [@thi.ng/hiccup-canvas](https://github.com/thi-ng/umbrella/tree/develop/packages/hiccup-canvas) and declarative canvas drawing.
+@thi.ng/rdom component wrapper for @thi.ng/hiccup-canvas and declarative canvas drawing

 ## Status